 Can I use frozen (then thawed) diced potatoes in potato salad?

-The short answer to this is yes, you could.
+The short answer to this is yes, you could use frozen potatoes in your potato salad.
 However, consider the typical end use for frozen diced potatoes is in a skillet dish.
 Since diced frozen potatoes have been pre-partially cooked (blanched) this makes it convenient to drop into a pan to quickly finish cooking and caramelize.
 Frozen or thawed, frozen potatoes would make a less-than-ideal potato salad, as the cells will break down further if boiling, making a mushy texture.
 Or if pan-fried the texture would turn out firm and not conducive to absorb the added ingredients inclusive to potato salad dishes.
 As inexpensive as frozen (and fresh) potatoes are, it is probably just as practical to prepare fresh potatoes for potato salad, with far better results.

 Here's a link to a number of potato salad recipes using delicious Idaho® potatoes: https://idahopotato.com/recipes/tag/salads

 Learn more about All Things Potato Salad here!

 Dr. Potato isn't a real doctor but a team of potato experts ready to answer all your potato questions.

 Established in 1937, the Idaho Potato Commission (IPC) is a state agency that is responsible for promoting and protecting the famous "Grown in Idaho®" seal, a federally registered trademark that assures consumers they are purchasing genuine, top-quality Idaho® potatoes.
 Idaho's ideal growing conditions, including rich, volcanic soil, climate and irrigation differentiate Idaho® potatoes from potatoes grown in other states.

 661 South Rivershore Lane